VonHeikemen/learn-nvim/content/101/your-first-config.md

 If we want to have a configuration that's backwards compatible is a good idea to check Neovim's version before using a feature that we know is only available in newer versions.

-Here's an example using a new colorscheme called `retrobox`.
+Here's an example using a new color scheme called `retrobox`.

 ```vim
 if has('nvim-0.10')